Build a Python application

 This tutorial assumes that you have satisfied the following prerequisites.

 YugabyteDB is up and running.
 Download and install YugabyteDB by following the steps in Quick start.

 Python 3, or later, is installed.

 aiopg package is installed.
 To install the package using

 For details about using this database adapter, see aiopg documentation.

 Create the sample Python application

 Create a file

-yb-cql-helloworld.py and copy the following content into it.
+yb-sql-helloworld.py and add the following content to it.

 Run the application